Pasteurellosis

 A year later, the distinct improvement in rabbit health within the herd was noticeable.

-After 3 years, we could practically rub their noses in it.
+After 3 years, we could practically rub their noses in it, so to speak.
 The animals remained healthy.
 This is because we’ve only kept animals whose immune systems are strong and who have natural immunity to this dreaded rabbit illness.
 We have refused to use rabbits with weak immune systems, and we don’t medicate.

 Courageous breeders who cull animals that need culling will enjoy the same excellent results.

 (Note: Vaccination is NOT needed for this plan to succeed.
-And in fact, vaccinating in a show herd is a ticket to failure.)
+And in fact, vaccinating in a show herd might be a ticket to failure.)

 More info at the Merck Vet Manual on Pasteurellosis